'Listen to the parents. Work together with parents,' West Side CPS parents and educators asking to be included in district decisions

 "Listen to the parents.
 Work together with parents, teachers, the schools, the administration from the schools.
 I think right now its hard times and we need to work together, we are all in this together," said Espinoza.

-She believes government officials such as G.B Pritzker must be involved in the conversation.
+She believes government officials such as Gov. JB Pritzker must be involved in the conversation.

 'Listen to the parents.
 Work together with parents,' West Side CPS parents and educators asking to be included in district decisions